 The standoff at Bundy’s ranch was the culmination of a long dispute between the Bundy and the federal government over grazing fees and public land use.
 Agents from the Bureau of Land Management rounded up Bundy’s cattle, killing at least six of them.
 Liberty-minded folks looking to support Bundy’s stand against the Bureau of Land Management (BLM) came from all over the country, resulting in a forty-one-day standoff against BLM officials and other government agents.
 The stand-off captured the attention of freedom-focused citizens across the nation as violence was anticipated, but peace ultimately prevailed.

 While the outnumbered agents finally backed down and released Cliven Bundy’s cattle, federal wheels continued to turn.
 The men were arrested and jailed until trial — a fifteen-month wait that entailed motions that resulted in a loss of rights concerning a speedy trial.
 The court case itself lasted six weeks, with all but two days spent on the prosecution.
 Marred from the outset by questions from observers and even media outlets that federal Judge Gloria Navarro (an Obama appointee) and the prosecutorial team were engaging in misconduct, the trial has become an ongoing controversy almost as heated as the issues that led up to the standoff itself.

 Going forward, the level of media attention in Nevada and other western states could prove to be problematic when it comes to jury selection for the future trials.
 And it remains to be seen how the rest of the liberty community out West handles this verdict — and just how the federal government will handle protests and resistance from those who believe this is a case of government overreach.

-Leesa K. Donner contributed to this report.We value your comments!
-Please weigh in on our comment section below.
+Leesa K. Donner contributed to this report.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com